 The Compliance & Enterprise Risk Committee (CERC) is responsible for identifying, assessing, and monitoring campus risks.
-The committee prioritizes identified risks and communicates significant risks to the CARE committee, making recommendations on risk response opportunities, policies, and best practices to be implemented at the campus level.
-The CERC reviews risk information from various sources, aggregating the data to provide a comprehensive, portfolio view of risk exposure across the campus.
+The committee prioritizes identified risks and communicates significant risks to the Chancellor’s cabinet.
+The committee, makes recommendations on risk response opportunities, policies, and best practices to be implemented at the campus level.

-While unit officials are primarily responsible for managing risk inherent in their areas of responsibility, the CERC, through subcommittees, works with functional risk owners to advise and assist in risk assessment and mitigation activities.
+While unit officials are primarily responsible for managing risk inherent in their enterprise areas of responsibility, the CERC, through subcommittees, works with functional risk owners to advise and assist in risk assessment and mitigation strategies.

 Office of Ethics, Risk, and Compliance Services (OERCS)

-The Office of Ethics, Risk, and Compliance Services (OERCS) serves as an independent, objective resource to the Chancellor, the Compliance, Accountability, Risk and Ethics (CARE) Committee, the Compliance & Enterprise Risk Committee (CERC), and the campus community.
+The Office of Ethics, Risk, and Compliance Services (OERCS) serves as an independent, objective resource to the Chancellor, the Compliance & Enterprise Risk Committee (CERC), and the campus community.
 Reporting to the Chief Ethics, Risk and Compliance Officer (CERCO), OERCS is responsible for coordinating and monitoring the University’s ethics, risk and compliance activities, and for developing a culture of accountability in which risk assessment and risk management (mitigation) are part of all campus practices and decision making activities.
 It will assist functional managers with mitigating material risks, complying with laws, regulations, and policies, and adhering to the ethical standards of the University.

 Contact OERCS at email@example.com